jasonkpape/jekyll-portfolio/_posts/2021-05-21-invaders-game.markdown

 ----
 ## Hosting and Usability Testing
  A GitHub account was created and the game was hosted at <a href="https://jasonkpape.github.io/space-invaders/" target="_blank">https://jasonkpape.github.io/space-invaders/</a>.
+Students were then required to find two volunteers and have each perform a usability test.
 Students submitted the basic Tumult Hype file along with a link to the actual game for grading.

 ----
 [RETURN TO HOME](https://jasonkpape.github.io/jekyll-portfolio/)